polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 ### Partner obligations

-A GaiaSoul Gold Partner is expected to do all _"first level support"_, which is support about basic usage of the system, its modules, and its configuration etc towards _your customers_.
+A GaiaSoul Gold Partner is expected to do all _"first level support"_ for his customers, which is support about basic usage of the system, its modules, and its configuration.
 However, there should be a lot of material, both in these help files, and in our partner package, to get you started with this.
 We only accept support/bug reports/feature requests directly from our partners, and none of your customers can send us direct support requests, unless they purchased directly from us - At which point they're not